 Ranked as No. 1 in a 2007 study of the most addictive substances published by the medical journal The Lancet, heroin (an illicit opioid) is extremely habit-forming.
 Opioid prescription drugs, as well as synthesized opioids, are also highly addictive.

 Fentanyl — an extremely potent opioid responsible for many fatal overdose deaths — is now commonly used in the manufacturing of illicit opioid drugs, often without consumers even knowing about it.
 This increases the likelihood of addiction as well as overdose.
-Opioid-related overdose deaths increased by 500 percent from 2010 to 2017.
+Opioid-related overdose deaths increased 45.2% from 2016 to 2017.

 This stimulant can be snorted, smoked (in crack or freebase form), or injected.
 As a stimulant, cocaine affects the central nervous system and may make the user feel euphoria, increased energy and alertness, and anxiety and paranoia.
 Many users also feel cravings for more of the drug as soon as it starts to wear off, which is one reason it’s so addictive.